 Attending agility classes and workshops:

 If you're new to indoor dog agility or want to improve your skills, attending agility classes and workshops can be highly beneficial.
 These sessions provide expert guidance and instruction, helping you and your dog refine your techniques and learn new strategies.
-They also offer a chance to socialize with other and exchange training tips.
+They also offer a chance to socialize with other dog owners and exchange training tips.

 Troubleshooting Common Challenges in Indoor Dog Agility